Earth Notes: On Website Technicals (2019-04)

 My ISP agreed that my configuration with a block of static public IP addresses is hard to cater for.
 A single such IP is routed to the (PPPoE) WAN interface of the RPI3B+, but that is within the full block that needs to be forwarded to the RPi2, which is not a situation that I have encountered before.
 And the WAN PPP interface cannot be bridged to the Ethernet connection to the RPI2.

-(Even if I was to instantly move all my servers from the RPI2 to the RPI3B+, I'd have conflicts between such systems as DNSMASQ and my public DNS primary.)
+(Even if I was to instantly move all my servers from the RPI2 to the RPI3B+, I would have conflicts between such systems as DNSMASQ and my public DNS primary.)

 2019-04-22: Adding spatialCoverage